donutskip/website/index.md

 # #WhoAmI

 _Donut_ is as a:
-DevNet Engineer, Network Engineer and an Offensive Security Engineer based in the Philippines 🇵🇭.
+Offensive Security Engineer (Pentester) & a DevNet Engineer (Network & Automation Engineer) based in the Philippines 🇵🇭.

 > What I do for a living: **Offensive Security, Ethical Hacking, Network Engineering, Automation, E-commerce**